TREEcg/specification/vocabulary.md

 ### tree:conditionalImport ### {#conditionalImport}

-Imports a document only when the client is interesting in a specific `tree:path`.
+Imports a document only when the client is interesting in a specific <code>tree:path</code>.

 ### tree:zoom ### {#zoom}